5357 Chemistry (Daniels Building)

 The role of molecular chaperones in protein folding and disease.
 We are particularly interested understanding how cotranslationally- active molecular chaperones lead assist the generation of the protein native state, starting from unfolded, partially folded or misfolded conformations.
 Towards this end, we are exploring how the bacterial Hsp70 chaperone, known as DnaK, interacts with its client proteins and potentially affects their folding mechanism.
 This work is carried out primarily by multidimensional NMR on 15N- and 13C-enriched polypeptide substrates and involves both kinetic and structural analysis.
 We focus on characterizing the conformational and dynamic changes undergone by Hsp70 client proteins during different stages of the chaperone cycle.

 Our techniques.
-The Cavagnero group is engaged in the study of protein folding at the ribosomal exit tunnel by a combination of biochemical and biophysical approaches, including labeled-tRNA and cell-free technologies, time-resolved fluorescence and multidimensional nuclear magnetic resonance spectroscopy, including LED- and laser-assisted NMR.
-In addition, we employ single-molecule fluorescence to explore protein folding on the ribosome and interactions with molecular chaperones.
+The Cavagnero group is engaged in the study of protein folding and aggregation at the ribosomal exit tunnel and upon interaction with chaperones by a combination of biochemical and biophysical approaches, including labeled-tRNA and cell-free technologies, time-resolved fluorescence, multidimensional nuclear magnetic resonance spectroscopy (NMR), including LED- and laser-assisted NMR, and single-particle cryo-electron microscopy (cryo-EM).

 Areas of Expertise